 When I am going to fry ordinary purple globe eggplant, I often salt the eggplant and drain it before cooking.
 That way, the eggplant cooks up moist and tender without absorbing oil or cooking unevenly.
-I also like to peel my eggplant, depending on how tough the skin is.
+I also like to remove extra seeds and peel my eggplant, depending on how tough the skin is.

 However, with this recipe, there isn't any need to take extra steps to prepare the eggplant.
-Simply choose a Japanese or Asian variety.
-As long as the finger-shaped fruit is young, the skin will be tender enough to leave intact.
+Simply choose a Chinese, Japanese, or Asian variety.
+As long as the finger-shaped fruit is young, there won't be an excess of bitter seeds and the skin will be tender enough to leave intact.
 Plus, the flesh will fry beautifully.

-Pair your Maple Miso Eggplant Stir Fry with a simple bowl of steamed rice or go all out and add more dishes to create a Chinese feast.
+Pair your Maple Miso Eggplant Stir Fry with a simple bowl of steamed rice or go all out and add Mock Chicken Tofu , Vegan Beef Chop Suey, and Egg Foo Young to create a Chinese feast.
 Either way, this splendid eggplant dish is your friend.

 - ½ cup water